TheMejmun/Real-Time-Continuous-Levels-of-Detail/README.md

 ## Launching pre-compiled binaries

-1. Unzip the archive for either Windows, or MacOS (Apple Silicon only)
+1. Unzip the archive for either Windows, or MacOS (Apple Silicon only).
-2. Launch the file named Realtime_Cell_Collapse.exe.
-In the case of MacOS launch the program using the command ./Realtime_Cell_Collapse
+2. Launch the file named `Realtime_Cell_Collapse.exe`.
+In the case of MacOS launch the program using the command `./Realtime_Cell_Collapse`.
 3. Wait for the program to load the 3D model from disk before there is any feedback.
 Depending on the system this can take up to a minute.

 All further information is displayed on the screen.